chandni-tilasi/Expense-Tracker/README.md

 | **Chart.js** | Creates those awesome spending charts |
 | **Docker** | Easy to deploy anywhere |

+## 🧠 My Approach

+This expense tracker was built with a **user-first, modern web development approach**:

+- **Simplicity First**: Clean, intuitive interface that anyone can use without training
+- **Mobile-First**: Responsive design that works perfectly on all devices
+- **Performance Focused**: Fast loading and smooth interactions using modern React patterns
+- **TypeScript**: Full type safety to prevent bugs and improve developer experience
+- **Component-Based**: Reusable React components for maintainability
+- **Database-First**: PostgreSQL with Knex.js for robust data management

 ## 🚀 Quick Start Guide

 > **Ready to start tracking your expenses?
 Let's get you up and running in just a few minutes!**